-This was not a great movie and their werewolf is just a regular big wolf with werewolf transformation powers, but it was earnest and didn’t try too hard to be something more than it was – which, essentially, is a visually fun movie with likeable characters fashioned for the teen crowd.
+This was not a great movie and their werewolf is just a regular big wolf with werewolf transformation powers, but it was earnest and didn’t try too hard to be something more than it was – which, essentially, is a visually fun movie with likable characters fashioned for the teen crowd.
 The soundtrack and smart action sequences makes it worth the hour and half you’ll spend dazzled by the colorful village.
-Oh, and Gary Oldman shows up – that can almost never be a bad thing.
+Oh, and Gary Oldman shows up – can that ever be a bad thing?

 Dog Soldiers (2002)

 This is a British film set in Scotland that trumped most of the American ones I had seen when it came to pure scares and fun.
 It follows a group of British soldiers who end up getting more than what they bargained for while training in the thick highland forest.

 The first half of the movie had me totally hooked, but as the werewolves begin to show up in greater number, the movie tends to fall apart a little and plays off of a more campy horror angle.
 It’s still pretty good though, and it offers enough ridiculously funny dialogue and creative swearing from these no-nonsense soldiers that I recommend it.

 This movie had me going for about 3/4 of the way until it falls apart under its own weight.
 It treats the werewolf myth as a real psychological illness as a defense attorney tries to prove the innocence of a man who has been accused of a brutal animal-like attack on a vacationing family in France.

 The investigation keeps you guessing as to where it will go for most of the run-time – is he really a werewolf or does he just have a terrible mental disorder?
 It also provides enough tension for some legitimate well-earned jump scare scenes.
 When it all just falls neatly into predictable patterns it destroys what could have been a much edgier conclusion – but it was still the best of the bunch.